andrejonasson/dynamic-coattention-network-plus/README.md

 Decay Steps = 4500
 Decay Rate = 0.5

-F1 = ~0.46 (300 max length paragraph, 25 max length questions)
+Dev F1 = ~0.46 (300 max length paragraph, 25 max length questions)
 ```
+Increasing embedding size and state size should improve performance further.

 ### Dynamic Coattention Network Plus (DCN+)
-The project a nearly complete implementation of the DCN+ encoder (work in progress).
+The project contains a nearly complete implementation of the DCN+ encoder (work in progress).

 Instead of mixed ojective the implementation will have cross entropy.